Certified Earth Care Congregation

 EDUCATION

 • We continue to submit Earth Care articles into our monthly newsletters.
-Some of the topics addressed in 2022 were: “Buy Nothing” online groups, Bring Your Own Bag (in light of N.J.’s ban on plastic bags), Fresh Produce and Farmers Markets, and Climate Care.
+Some of the topics addressed in 2023 were: Fertilizing with Coffee Grounds; Plastic, Plastic, Everywhere; Auto Engine Start / Stop; and many more.

 FACILITIES